I hope that the following quotes will bring to you the

 Your dark, crazy emotions, blankets of clouds o'er sun's light."

-"Alas, your Sagenesss, let's speak of the soul;
+"Alas, your Sagenesss, let's speak of

 Open your eyes, naiveSage, and the tale will be told.